chitundu/Infinitely-Chess/README.md

 The application uses Python's built-in `logging` module to log important events and errors.
 Logs include information about incoming requests, API interactions, and error messages.

-## Contact

-For any questions or issues, please contact [your email].

-## License

-This project is licensed under the MIT License.

----

-Feel free to customize this README file as per your project's requirements.